 Filling Variations

-Take a look in cookbooks and at recipes online and it’s plain to see that there are plenty of opinions on what a good Eccles cake should include.
+Take a look in cookbooks and at recipes online and it’s plain to see that there are plenty of opinions on what a good currant cake should include.
 If you feel like switching things up in this Eccles cake recipe, try the following ideas:

-More Recipes using Dried Fruit
+More Dried Fruit Recipes

 Eccles Cakes with Cinnamon and Nutmeg